 wHY is an interdisciplinary design practice dedicated to serving the arts, communities, culture and the environment.

-The firm’s 25-person team, led by founder and creative director Kulapat Yantrasast and managing principal Misa Lund, encompasses architects, landscape designers, makers and strategic thinkers, who work as four independent yet interconnected workshops — 1) ideas, 2) buildings, 3) grounds and 4) objects. wHY’s team members and network of experts share a commitment to collaboration and approaching projects from many different angles to deliver holistic, sustainable solutions across scales.
+The firm’s 30-person team, led by founder and creative director Kulapat Yantrasast and managing principal Misa Lund, encompasses architects, landscape designers, makers and strategic thinkers, who work as five independent yet interconnected workshops — 1) ideas, 2) buildings, 3) landscape 4) objects and 5) museums. wHY’s team members and network of experts share a commitment to collaboration and approaching projects from many different angles to deliver holistic, sustainable solutions across scales.
 The firm’s projects convey clarity of thought and attention to detail with an openness and flexibility for the making of a dynamic experience.

 The Ideas Workshop is wHY‘s think tank of new beginnings, leading investigations that generate fresh design programs, branding & identity strategies, and solutions at a variety of scales.